Toloka/docs/en/guide/_includes/select-tolokers-internal.md

     83khfalkdg78m3qhfai3kaf91h9n3ls3
     ```

-1. Click the **Upload Tolokers IDs** button at the left bottom and choose the file.
+1. Click the **Upload Tolokers IDs** button in the lower left part and choose the file.

 1. When the file is uploaded, click **Apply**.

 {% note tip %}

-To view detailed information about a Toloker, click on his ID.
+To view detailed information about a Toloker, click on their ID.

 {% endnote %}